Counsellor in Whitton

 How can I help?

-I will help you learn how to pay attention and attune to your five senses, your motor impulses, muscular tension, posture, facial expressions, stress response, breathing and cardio-vascular system.
-Gaining insight into this "felt sense" of the world will help you to react more proportionately, trust your instincts and validate your own experiences without having to rely on others approval or depend entirely on their support.
+As counsellor in Whitton, I will help you attune to your five senses.
+Paying attention to your motor impulses, muscular tension, posture, breathing and cardio-vascular system helps you improve your stress response.
+If you gain insight into your "felt sense" of the world, it will help you to react more proportionately.
+You will trust your instincts and validate your own experiences, without having to rely on others approval, or support.

 However, many people are often brought up without ever learning how to adequately self-regulate or acquire the tools to do this.
 It doesn’t mean that you won’t have learned them somewhere along the line.
 I am a firm believer in the client’s ability to utilise their own coping mechanisms and survival strategies, rather than replace them with readymade techniques they cannot resonate with.
 It is usually simply a matter of modifying, adjusting and tweaking them to become more effective.